 A topic such as memory is very useful to know as much about as possible since it has a very looming presence and impact on our everyday lives.
-You've probably heard the terms short-term and long-term memory many times before, either in school, at home, or in the offices of your cosmetic dentist in Thornhill.
+You've probably heard the terms short-term and long-term memory many times before, either in school, at home, or in the offices of your cosmetic dentist.